 – Finish Allowance: A smaller finish allowance can mean larger roughing passes remove most of the material.
 Just remember, too small an allowance will force your cutter to rub.

 – Spring Passes: You shouldn’t need more than 2 passes and 1 may suffice.
-Experiment with your particular situation to see if you can get by with 1 or perhaps even no spring passes.
+Experiment with your particular situation to see if you can get by with 1 or perhaps even no extra passes.

 Your next challenge will be in determining how many passes the cycle will actually make.
-This is not easy as G76 will dynamically change the depth of each pass after the first to equalize the amount of material removed.
+This is not easy as G76 threading cycle will dynamically change the depth of each pass after the first to equalize the amount of material removed.
 You have to do quite a lot of calculation to figure out exactly how many passes will be made.

 But there if you have a GCode Simulator, it may be able to help out.
 Take a look at this screen shot of G-Wizard Editor:

-G-Wizard Editor will tell you in the hint below the backplot how many passes the G76 cycle will take…
+G-Wizard Editor will tell you in the hint below the backplot how many passes the G76 threading cycle will take…

-G-Wizard Editor will tell you in the hint below the backplot how many passes the G76 cycle will take.
-You can use it to help tune your G76 cycle so it doesn’t have an excessive number of passes.
+G-Wizard Editor will tell you in the hint below the backplot how many passes the G76 threading cycle will take.
+You can use it to help tune your G76 threading cycle so it doesn’t have an excessive number of passes.
 Note the WARNING message given that tells you the finish allowance will not be used due to the Minimum Cut Depth being larger.
 That’s also helpful when setting all this up.

 Don’t Feed Too Fast